 Scanning Electron Microscopy

-A scanning electron microscope (SEM) uses a focused beam of electrons as the illumination source which is scanned or rastered over the surface of a sample in order to generate an image.
+A scanning electron microscope (SEM) uses a focused beam of electrons as the illumination source which is scanned or rastered over the surface of a sample to generate an image.
 The shorter wavelength of electrons, relative to photons, allows for significantly higher resolution imaging and magnification of a specimen than is possible with light microscopy.
 Electron microscopy also provides a much greater depth of field than light microscopes, allowing for the imaging of three-dimensional surfaces or objects.

 Scanning Electron Microscope